jax-ml/jax/jax/experimental/jax2tf/README.md

 In absence of TensorFlow XLA compilation, if one were to write the same functionality in JAX idiomatic code vs. native TensorFlow idiomatic code we could end up with very different compilation paths.
-Take for example, the case of batch normalization.
+Take, for example, the case of batch normalization.
 In TensorFlow if one uses [tf.nn.batch_normalization](https://www.tensorflow.org/api_docs/python/tf/nn/batch_normalization), a “high-level” TensorFlow op for batch normalization is generated, and in the absence of XLA, on CPU or GPU, a custom C++ “high-level” kernel implementing batch normalization is executed.
-In JAX, there is no primitive for batch normalization, and instead the operation is decomposed into low-level primitives (e.g., [flax.nn.BatchNorm](https://flax.readthedocs.io/en/latest/_autosummary/flax.nn.BatchNorm.html#flax.nn.BatchNorm), or haiku.BatchNorm).
+In JAX, there is no primitive for batch normalization, and instead, the operation is decomposed into low-level primitives (e.g., [flax.nn.BatchNorm](https://flax.readthedocs.io/en/latest/_autosummary/flax.nn.BatchNorm.html#flax.nn.BatchNorm), or haiku.BatchNorm).
-Once those primitives are converted to TensorFlow, and the resulting code is run without XLA, the ensemble of the kernels executed will quite possibly behave differently, performance-wise or even numerically, than either the TensorFlow native or JAX native batch normalization.
+Once those primitives are converted to TensorFlow, and the resulting code is run without XLA, the ensemble of the kernels executed will quite possibly behave differently, performance-wise or even numerically, then either the TensorFlow native or JAX native batch normalization.
 A similar example is that of an LSTM cell.

 # Calling TensorFlow functions from JAX